acoomans/iOS-MagnifyingGlass/README.md

 You can either clone this repository or use [CocoaPods](http://cocoapods.org) to add MagnifyingGlass to your project.

-Add a pod entry for Parallax to your Podfile:
+Add a pod entry to your Podfile:

     pod 'iOS-MagnifyingGlass', '~> 0.0.2'